 OLS does not require that the error term follows a normal distribution to produce unbiased estimates with the minimum variance.
 However, satisfying this assumption allows you to perform statistical hypothesis testing and generate reliable confidence intervals and prediction intervals.

-The easiest way to determine whether the residuals follow a normal distribution is to assess a normal probability plot.
+The easiest way to determine whether the residuals follow a normal distribution is to assess a normal probability plot, a type of QQ plot.
 If the residuals follow the straight line on this type of graph, they are normally distributed.
 They look good on the plot below!

 Why You Should Care About the Classical OLS Assumptions